nikwin/nikwin.github.io/_posts/2018-12-13-sacrifice.md

 title: "City: The Difference Between Spending and Losing Pride"
 tag: city
 date: 2018-12-13
-desc: A look at some of the minutiae of making The Quiet Sleep.
+desc: "A look at some of the minutiae of making The Quiet Sleep."
 ---

 <p style="font-size:10px">Written: 2017-02-09